mohamed-husein/movies-app/README.md

 # MovieDB

-Find The Latest trending and upcoming movies and tv shows with MovieDB app.
+Find The Latest trending and now playing movies and tv shows with Movie app.
 The app contains all info about movies . find similar movies or shows, Browse all genres, video trailers, backdrops, logos, and posters.

 <br/>